Chinese-born executive pleads guilty in U.N. bribery case

-NEW YORK (Reuters) - A Chinese-born executive pleaded guilty on Wednesday in New York to three criminal counts in connection with a U.S. bribery probe involving a former United Nations General Assembly president.
+NEW YORK (Reuters) - A Chinese-born executive pleaded guilty on Wednesday in New York to three criminal counts in connection with a U.S. bribery probe involving a former U.N.
+General Assembly president.

 Julia Vivi Wang admitted to bribery and conspiracy charges, both in violation of the federal Foreign Corrupt Practices Act (FCPA), and to submitting fraudulent income tax returns.